ChrisFullerAstro/finance/README.md

 * Export data from current transactions and commit to the master database

 This file can now be loaded into your finance application of choice for analysis.

+## Demo

+If you want to test this software, use test_data/small_barclays.csv